AionSystem/SOVEREIGN-TRACE-PROTOCOL/LEGAL-POSTURE.md

 3. Forfeits any commercial license in effect
 4. Forfeits any Sovereign Certified badge license in effect

-All three terminations are simultaneous and automatic.
+All four terminations are simultaneous and automatic.
 They do not require a separate legal action to take effect.

 ---